 Multicam, fill control and 360 player

-This method can extend beyond two computers.
-For example, in the switch module, you could add more subframes (Camera Inputs).
+This can extend beyond two computers.
+For example, in the switch module, you could add more subframes (Camera Inputs) and more than 2 slices of Segments in the LED Wall panel (or copying to several LED Wall panels when using method 2).

 Regarding the custom image on the Fill, if it doesn't matter that the image is visible on the Frustum, the solution is simple.
 Just place the image on the LED Wall's input before it goes out: